Find Your Next Book

 The Lone Star reading list is developed by public and school librarians from the Texas Library Association Young Adult Round Table.
 The purpose of the list is to encourage students in grades 6, 7, or 8 to explore a variety of current books.

-Each year, 20 books are chosen for the Texas Bluebonnet Award Master List by the Children's Round Table and Texas Association of School Librarians from the Texas Library Association.
+Each year, 20 books are chosen for the Texas Bluebonnet Award Master List by the Children's Round Table and the Texas Association of School Librarians from the Texas Library Association.
 Schools and libraries around the state participate in the program, encouraging 3rd, 4th, and 5th-grade students to read a minimum of five books.

 The Newbery Medal was named for eighteenth-century British bookseller John Newbery.
 It is awarded annually by the Association for Library Service to Children, a division of the American Library Association, to the author of the most distinguished contribution to American literature for children.